Skip to Content

 • EVA handles for comfort

-In deeper water scenarios, you might be marking fish somewhere in the middle water coluimn which is where you would want to stop just below and then jig up through the fish and repeat.
+In deeper water scenarios, you might be marking fish somewhere in the middle water column which is where you would want to stop just below and then jig up through the fish and repeat.
 We often run into this scenario while targeting yellowtail off the coast of southern California.

 You can also cast it and let it fall while free spooling, sit back for the bite, jerk, and repeat that process.
-These center balanced jigs fall with a wobble action horizontally which provides a larger strike zone.
+These center-balanced jigs fall with a wobble action horizontally which provides a larger strike zone.

 Vertical jigging is one of my favorite fishing styles, and it works like a charm with the Shimano Trevala S. It works exceptionally well in shallow water of 100 feet or less.
 The key is to have a sensitive rod like this one because you’ll need to pick up on every small nibble as you bob the lure up and down.

-Personally, I would always recommend using a leader because you’ll get the necessary abrasion resistance on the end and fishing the bottom will cut your braided line up in no time.
+I would always recommend using a leader because you’ll get the necessary abrasion resistance on the end and fishing the bottom will cut your braided line up in no time.

 Field Testing the Shimano Trevala S Jigging Rod

-The thing to remember is that if you don’t get a bite as you’re dropping down, let the jig hit the bottom, jig it back up 30-40 feet and try again.
+Remember that if you don’t get a bite as you’re dropping down, let the jig hit the bottom, jig it back up 30-40 feet and try again.
 You can experiment with the process and take a couple of extra pumps and repeat if you like.
 As you get more experience with this, you’ll notice how each fish species likes to take the jig.
 Bottom feeders, like grouper prefer a slow retrieve and some, like tuna simply don’t seem to care in most cases.

 The vertical “walk-the-dog” action is irresistible to most fish, and I’ve never had a problem with it.
-It works incredibly well along wrecks and rock piles, and along the east coast, I fished for grouper and snapper with great enjoyment.
+It works incredibly well along wrecks and rock piles, and along the East Coast, I fished for grouper and snapper with great enjoyment.

 Pros